Have you ever felt so angry that you can’t see straight?

 In Building Open-Mindedness in Relationships, clients learn how to change their mindset about their relationship and adopt a more open mindset.
 Changing mindsets overlaps with gaining psychological distance and therefore should be beneficial.
 In total, this exercise should take only 10 minutes.

 The final tool is Building Self-Efficacy by Taking Small Steps, which helps transform a very-long-term goal (i.e., one with a lot of psychological distance) into a set of smaller, more immediate goals (i.e., ones with less psychological distance).
 Unlike the advice in this post that focuses on increasing psychological distance, this tool decreases psychological distance to encourage a sense of urgency.

 A Take-Home Message

-Ever been told that ‘you are too emotional’ or ‘get over it’?
+Have you ever been told that you are ‘too emotional’ or to ‘get over it?’